londelidess/icon-generator-DALL-E/README.md

 - **Backend & Authentication**:
   - **Next-Auth**: For secure authentication.
   - **Prisma**: As the ORM for efficient database interactions.
+  - **Google Authentication**: Allowing users to sign in using their Google accounts for seamless onboarding.

 - **Database**:
   - **PostgreSQL via Supabase**: Ensuring data integrity and efficient storage.